 We were counsel on Google v.
 Equustek in the Supreme Court of Canada, one of the leading cases in the world on these issues.

-Our clients operate a small engineering technology business, and they retained us to stop their former distributors from manufacturing a copycat product made with stolen trade secrets.
-We obtained multiple court orders against the distributors ordering them to stop, but instead of complying the distributors fled the jurisdiction and continued selling their illegal product on the internet, from an unknown location.
+Our clients operated a small engineering technology business, and they retained us to stop their former distributor from manufacturing a copycat product made with stolen trade secrets.
+We obtained multiple court orders against the distributors ordering them to stop, but the distributors fled the jurisdiction and continued selling their illegal product on the internet, from an unknown location.

-The court issued a warrant for the distributor’s arrest but there was nothing further we could do against them.
+The court issued a warrant for the distributor’s arrest but there was nothing further we could do to make them stop selling.

 The first level was the BC Supreme Court: 2014 BCSC 1063.
 Madam Justice Fenlon wrote: